The Climate-Integrated Enterprise

 In many organisations, climate is still handled through separate sustainability, risk or reporting processes, rather than built into the systems that shape strategy, capital allocation and delivery.

-This creates blind spots in business planning.
-Assumptions are incomplete, investment cases miss material risks or opportunities, and critical trade-offs are addressed too late.
+When climate and resource pressures are not built into planning, assumptions remain incomplete, investment cases miss material risks or opportunities, and critical trade-offs are addressed too late.

 What Needs to Change